All Episodes

 You didn't have the Republican Party trying to undermine Truman on the basis of the war and trying to defeat Democrats on the basis of depicting the war as immoral and unnecessary and so forth.

-When it comes to taking action on your part that might result in a change of power, because you got you've got a group of people who don't believe in American exceptionalism today, uh either domestically or in the case of foreign policy, and then that's something to seriously consider.
+The stakes are much higher today, folks, when it comes to taking action on your part that might result in a change of power, because you've got a group of people who don't believe in American exceptionalism today, either domestically or in the case of foreign policy, and that's something to seriously consider.

 Now, here's Gary Andres in the Washington Times today.